Grants under the self-employment income support scheme (CSEISS)

-On 26 March 2020, the Chancellor announced a new grant scheme available to the self-employed and members of partnerships and have lost income due to coronavirus.
+On 26 March 2020, the Chancellor announced a new grant scheme (CSEISS) available to the self-employed and members of partnerships and have lost income due to coronavirus.

 This factsheet is based on the limited details announced by HMRC as at 30 March 2020.